This work by Mike Robinson is licensed under a Creative Commons Attribution 4.0 International License.

 Narrow results by using facets.
 Click on 'more...' under a facet to get a pop-up with include/exclude checkboxes.

 Mouse over the title or click on the magnifying glass next to the title for a pop-up with a description and an abstract when available.

-Use the folder icon next to the title to temporarily save items.
+Use the folder icon next to the title to save items to the RefWorks citation management program.
 Go to the 'saved items' folder to print, email, export to refworks, etc.

 Save a search by copying the URL in the browser address bar, The URL can be emailed, embedded in Blackboard, bookmarked, etc.

 Use the widget builder to easily embed customized search boxes into websites.

 Use the RSS icon to add a feed for notification when new content is added that meets the search criteria.

 Use the Options link next to the search box to narrow to words in title or a specific author or journal publication.

 Use the Help link at the top of the page for tips on phrase searching, boolean, field limiters, and wildcards.